thibaudcolas/draftail.org/docs/CustomisingToolbars.md

 ## Customising toolbars

-It’s also possible to provide your own custom component to `topToolbar` or `bottomToolbar`, for example to have a UI that is more adapted to a given use case:
+It’s also possible to provide your own custom component to `topToolbar`, `bottomToolbar` or `commandToolbar`, for example to have a UI that is more adapted to a given use case:

 <iframe src="https://demo.draftail.org/storybook/iframe.html?id=docs--custom-toolbars" class="iframe iframe--docs-200"></iframe>

+The editor comes with a number of predefined toolbars:

+- `FloatingToolbar` (minimal height).
+- `BlockToolbar`, intended for keyboard and first-time users.
+- `MetaToolbar`, intended to display editor metadata at the bottom of the editor.
+- `InlineToolbar`, which is user-configurable to display either a static or floating toolbar.
+- `CommandPalette`, usable with the `commandPalette` rendering prop and the `commands` data prop.

-It is possible to reuse the `ToolbarButton` and `Icon` components from Draftail if necessary.
+It is also possible to reuse the `ToolbarButton` and `Icon` components from Draftail if necessary.

 ## Toolbars with draft-js-plugins